bstefanescu/qutejs/web/doc/docs/attributes/q-style.md

 <a style = { 'text-decoration: '+(hasUnderline?'underline':'none') }>A link</a>
 ```

-The `q:style` attribute was introduces to ease dynamic styles binding.
+The `q:style` attribute was introduced to ease dynamic styles binding.
 It takes as a value a javascript expression than is evaluated to either an object or an array.

 ## The `q:style` object notation